19hours/sg-statutes/Acts/Endangered Species (Import and Export) Act.md

 Papustyla pulcherrima

-MESOGASTROPODA

-Strombidae Queen conch

-Strombus gigas

 P H Y L U M C N I D A R I A CLASS ANTHOZOA (CORALS, SEA ANEMONES)

+ANTIPATHARIA Black corals

+ANTIPATHARIA spp\.

+HELIOPORACEA

-HELIOPORACEA Blue corals
+Helioporidae Blue corals

 Helioporidae spp\.
-(Includes only the species Heliopora coerulea.
+(Includes only the speciesHeliopora coerulea.
 Fossils are not subject to the provisions of the Convention)

+SCLERACTINIA Stony corals

+SCLERACTINIA spp\.
+(Fossils are not subject to the provisions of the Convention)

 STOLONIFERA

 Tubiporidae Organ-pipe corals

 Tubiporidae spp\.
-(Fossils are not subject to the provisions of the Convention)

-ANTIPATHARIA Black corals

-ANTIPATHARIA spp\.

-SCLERACTINIA Stony corals

-SCLERACTINIA spp\.
 (Fossils are not subject to the provisions of the Convention)

 CLASS HYDROZOA (SEA FERNS, FIRE CORALS, STINGING MEDUSAE)